SS Nevasa: Design and construction

-Troop Ship
+Troopship

 Her maiden voyage was from Southampton to Famagusta, Cyprus in July 1956 in support of the Suez Campaign.
 The following month the ship should have sailed on her first voyage to the Far East however it was delayed because of the Suez Crisis and finally departed Southampton on 16 October.
 As the Suez Canal was closed the ship sailed around the Cape of Good Hope to Durban then to Singapore and onwards to Hong Kong and Korea returning the same way as the canal only reopened in March 1957.

 As a trooper she made regular voyages from Southampton to Hong Kong via the Suez Canal and Singapore and back completing on average four round trips a year.
 Gibraltar, Malta, Cyprus, Aden, Colombo, and Penang were often intermediate ports of call to pick up and set down troops.
 Typically, the time to Singapore was three weeks, reaching Hong Kong in a month.
 The ship occasionally visited other ports in Kenya, Korea, and Japan.

 The ship was used to transport troops during the Suez Crisis in 1956.
 The ship transported many regiments to the Middle and Far East including the 1st Green Jackets (43rd and 52nd) who left Southampton on 7 April 1962 and arrived at Penang on 28 April 1962 via Port Said including stops at Malta and Aden.
 The 1st Green Jackets was the first unit to be posted to the Far East without any National Servicemen, following the end of conscription in 1960.

 The ending of National Service and the British Government's decision in 1962 to abandon trooping by sea in favour of more cost-effective air transport made her redundant.

 As the charter contract was not due to expire until 1971, the government paid compensation for the early termination.
 Her last trooping voyage was in October 1962.